When to Stop Testing? Testing Exit Criteria Decision

 There are unlimited defects in software and hence it’s impractical to test it until all defects are found as we can never know which defect is the last one.
 The truth is we cannot depend on finding all the defects in the software to conclude our testing.

-Honestly speaking, testing is endless and testing cycles will continue until a decision is made when and where to stop.
-Now it becomes even more complicated to come to a decision to stop testing.
+Honestly speaking, testing is endless and testing cycles will continue until a decision is made on when and where to stop.
+Now it has become even more complicated to come to a decision to stop testing.
 If “stopping when all defects are found” is not the criterion to stop testing then on what basis should it be decided?

 Decision to stop testing: Exit criteria